-This course is intended to be taken after completing accelerated Math 7.
-Junior high students may receive high school credit by successfully completing both semesters with a "C" or higher.
-Failure to earn a grade of a "C" or higher in both semesters may result in the student taking Algebra I again during their Freshman year.
-Credit will be recorded onto the students' high school transcript with junior high letter grades attached.
-These grades will be counted into the student's cumulative AP grade point average and will fulfill an elective credit requirement toward graduation.
-Accelerated math opportunities are intended to provide students access to higher levels of math in high school, not replace high school math instruction.
-All students are required to take math all four years of high school.
-This course is accelerated for students who have proven their exceptional interest, ability, and industry in mathematics.
-It is designed to deepen and extend understanding of linear and non-linear relationships by comparing and contrasting them with each other.
-Students will apply models to data that exhibit a linear trend.
-In addition, students will engage in methods of analyzing, solving and using exponential and quadratic functions.
-Emphasis will be on the application of the functions studied.
-This accelerated course uses the state standards as a guideline for its curriculum and prepares students for advanced study in mathematics and science.
-A graphing calculator is recommended for this course.
-The Freshman course to follow will be honors geometry.
+This course is intended to be taken after con- high school elective credit by successfully of grade of a "C" or higher in both semesters Freshman year.
+Credit will be recorded onto attached.
+These grades will fulfill a credit red intended to provide students access to high instruction.
+All students are required to take students who have proven their exceptional deepen and extend understanding of linear with each other.
+Students will apply models to in methods of analyzing, solving and using application of the functions studied.
+This acc curriculum and prepares students for advan recommended for this course.